pwncollege/computing-101/memory/mem-load/DESCRIPTION.md

 ```

 You must retrieve this secret number and use it as the exit code for your program.
 To do this, you must read it into `rdi`, whose value, if you recall, is the first parameter to `exit` and is used as the exit code.
+Review your previously created program in the "Your first program" lessons for details on the code.
+You will not need to build the program this time, I will handle that for you this time.
+The /challenge/check program starts an interactive text entry element when run, or the program can accept stdin from a text file as an argument.
 Good luck!